gsacavdm/k8s-etcd/README.md

 # TODO
 * Improve this readme with an overview and more context
-* Test to see if scale down works
-* Figure out if I can get scale up working with static discovery
 * Try out the discovery service
 * Add etcd 3x